 - The Leys (60th) A private school with a successful Troop from 1933 to c 1978

 Not all schools are schools, not all schools are named as such.
 Some village troops were based in schools and may have been initiated by the schools and lead by teachers but have the village name.
-Some schools are possibly Sunday schools, such as the Victoria Road Congregational School (10th).
+Some schools were Church based institutions before amalgamation into Council control as such it is not always clear if the Troop is associated with the School or the Sunday School or Church.
+The Victoria Road Congregational School (10th) is one such.

 Retention: OTC ACF/ SCC/ ATC: later collectively CCF